xvik/dropwizard-guicey/src/doc/docs/guide/diagnostic/diagnostic-tools.md

 `#!java .printLifecyclePhasesDetailed()`
 :   [Guicey lifecycle stages](lifecycle-report.md) (separates logs to clearly see what messages relates to what phase)

+`#!java .strictScopeControl()`
+:   In case of doubts about extension owner (guice or HK2) and suspicious for duplicate instantiation,
+    you can enable strict control which will throw exception in case of wrong owner.

 ## Diagnostic hook

 It is obviously impossible to enable diagnostic reports without application re-compilation.